-Socio-economic characteristics have significant impact on consumer's attitude towards the usage of traditional system of medicine.
-Though traditional systems of medicine have made significant contributions towards fulfilling healthcare needs of the people in the past, impacts of modern medicine have been so large that traditional medicine witnessed a dark period in southern part of India.
-While such practices are common in the rural/ remote areas, of late, change in the trend with respect to the usage of Siddha medicine as complementary alternative therapy among urban population has been observed.
-Present study aims to evaluate the resurgence of interest in Siddha medicine in Tamilnadu, India.
+Socio-economic parameters have significant impact on consumer's attitude towards the usage of traditional system of medicine in Tamilnadu, India.
+Though traditional systems of medicine have made significant contributions towards fulfilling healthcare needs of the people in the past, impacts of modern medicine have been so large that traditional medicine witnessed a dark period in India.
+While such practices are common in the rural/remote areas, off late, change in the trend with respect to the usage of Siddha medicine as complementary alternative therapy among urban population has been observed.
+Present study aims to evaluate the resurgence of interest in Siddha medicine among the people working in different sectors (occupation) in Tamilnadu, India.

-KEY WORDS: Siddha Medicine; Consumer Behavior; Complementary Alternative Therapy.
+KEY WORDS: Siddha Medicine; Consumer Behavior; Complementary Alternative Therapy, Occupation.

 INTRODUCTION

-Indigenous Medicine, also known as "Traditional Medicine", refers to the body of knowledge concerned with healing, practiced in a particular region, culture or country.
-Indigenous Medicine is known to be practices holistically designated to promote mental, physical and spiritual well-being.
+Indigenous Medicine, also known as "Traditional Medicine", refers to knowledge pack concerned with healing, practiced in a particular region, culture or country.
+Indigenous Medicine is known for it's holistically approach to promote mental, physical and spiritual well-being.
 Long before the discovery and development of modern scientific medicine such as the use of pharmaceutical drugs and doctor's surgery, traditional healing methods had been in use, and are still being in use in ethnic culture.
-Having been rooted in practical wisdom over the ages, it is still in practice in the rural remote areas where people have less access to modern medicine.
-In many rural communities of across developing countries, use of remedies based on traditional medicine form the basic framework of health care needs (WHO, 2002).
+Having been rooted in practical wisdom over the ages, it is still in practice in the rural remote areas where people have limited access to modern medicine.
+In many rural communities across developing countries, use of remedies based on traditional medicine forms the basic framework of health care needs (WHO, 2002).

 Every Traditional System of Medicine has a methodology of its own and a body of knowledge preserved through many centuries and is typically passed on orally from generation to generation (WHO, 2000).
 Application of Indigenous Medicine include a wide range of activities, from physical cures using herbal medicines and other remedies, to the promotion of psychological and spiritual well-being using ceremony, counseling and the accumulated wisdom of elders.
-The preparation and dispensing of herbal medicines is one of the most common forms of Indigenous Medicine practiced in different ways in different parts of the world (Rajagopalan, 1991).
+The preparation and dispensing of herbal medicines is one of the most common forms of Indigenous Medicine practiced in different parts of the world (Rajagopalan, 1991).

 Attention across the world is focused towards alternative systems of medicine in recent past for the reason that no medical system is complete for all the ailments encountered.
-Most of the therapeutic agents/ approaches aim at symptomatic relief rather than providing unambiguous cure to the problem.
+Most of the therapeutic approaches aim at symptomatic relief rather than providing unambiguous cure to the problem.
 Hence, there is growing interest in traditional system of medicine that caters the healthcare needs for a wider population across the globe, especially in the developing countries.
-Therefore, WHO recommends the practice of traditional system of medicine as it is affordable, safe and culturally acceptable (WHO, 1998).
+Also, WHO recommends the practice of traditional system of medicine as it is affordable, safe and culturally acceptable (WHO, 1998).

 In India, two major traditional indigenous systems of medicine are common, among these two, Ayurveda is practiced in North and Siddha is practiced in Southern part of India.
-'Siddha' the most ancient indigenous system of medicines of Indian origin is practiced exclusively in Tamilnadu.
+'Siddha' the most ancient indigenous system of medicines of Indian origin is practiced exclusively in Tamilnadu and in some parts of the neighboring states.
 Perhaps, it is the foremost of all other medical systems in the world.
 Its origin dates back to BC 10,000 to BC 4,000 (Sambasivapillai, 1931; Pillai, 1979).
-Traditional Siddha medicine, prevalent in Tamil Nadu (southeastern India), is popular among Tamil-speaking people even outside of this region.
-Its literature is entirely in Tamil, one of the oldest Indian languages.
-Unfortunately, however, no systematic attempt has been made, so far, either by Tamil savants or by Siddha medical practitioners, to render with critical evaluation of the age old traditional system of medicine.
-This is due to the enigmatic nature of the texts and the secretive attitude of Siddha practitioners (Subbarayappa, 1997).
+Its literature is entirely in older script of Tamil mostly on palm leaves.
+Unfortunately, no systematic attempt has been made, so far, either by Tamil savants or by Siddha medical practitioners, to render critical evaluation of the age old traditional system of medicine.
+This is due to the enigmatic nature of the texts and secretive attitude of Siddha practitioners (Subbarayappa, 1997).